centreon/centreon-documentation/versioned_docs/version-22.10/health/centreon-agent.md

 In case of errors while testing the collection, the logs in the `/var/log/centreon-agent/centreon-agent.log` file can give you further information for troubleshooting purposes.

-### Testing that you can access the Centreon Cloud Platform
+### Testing that you can access the Centreon SaaS platform

-Once installation and configuration are done, the following command can be used to test the connection between Helios and the Centreon Cloud Platform:
+Once installation and configuration are done, the following command can be used to test the connection between Helios and the Centreon SaaS platform:

 ```
 centreon-agent ping --config [path to your centreon-agent.yml file]